Equidistribution of primitive rational points on expanding horospheres: Proof of a strengthening of Theorem

-This is not too far from implying~\eqref{nts1}; we only need to deal with the distortion that the orthogonal projection $p$ brings into the picture.
-We will see that this distortion is controllable once $\del$ (and hence the diameter of $F$) is small enough.
+The convergence in \eqref{nts0.5} is not too far from implying~\eqref{nts0}; we only need to deal with the distortion that the orthogonal projection $p$ brings into the picture.
+We will see that this distortion is controllable by splitting $\cF$ into finitely many sets $F\subset\cF$ whose diameters are sufficiently small, say smaller than $\del>0$.

+Choose a finite partition $\cF=\sqcup_{i=1}^\ell F_i$, where the sets $F_i$ are measurable, have boundary of Lebesgue measure zero (relative to $\partial B_\infty$), and have diameter $\le \del$.
+In order to conclude the proof we will use \eqref{nts0.5} to show that once $\del$ is chosen small enough, for any large enough $k$ and for any $1\le i\le \ell$, we have